JonasFeron/Muscle/src/MusclePy/README.md

 # MusclePy

 ## Overview
-MusclePy is a Python package for structural analysis developed by Université catholique de Louvain (UCLouvain).
-It focuses on the design, analysis, and optimization of tensegrity, tension-based, and truss-like structures.
+MusclePy is a Python package for structural analysis that focuses on the design, analysis, and optimization of tensegrity, tension-based, and truss-like structures.

 ## Features
 - **Finite Element Modeling**: Create and manipulate structural models with `PyNodes`, `PyElements`, and `PyTruss`